Parcel tracking number

-Simple tracking numbers are consecutive numbers' or letters' combinations, not containing any additional information.
-Generally, this is a sequence of digits, where a new number discrepant from the previous one is assigned to a new parcel.
-1. For instance: # 00001 it will be followed by the number # 00002, # 00003, and so on.
+Simple tracking numbers are consecutive numbers' or letter combinations, not containing additional information.
+Generally, this is a sequence of digits where a new number discrepant from the previous one is assigned to a new parcel.
+1. For instance: # 00001 will be followed by the numbers # 00002, # 00003, and so on.
 A simple format is not secure.

-Complex tracking numbers are not consecutive numbers' or letters' combinations being set according to the algorithm.
-Numbers do not contain any additional information.
-Such a format does not allow you to find out the next package number without being aware of the specific algorithm for generating tracking numbers.
-This format is more secure than a simple format.
-It’s more difficult for scammers to pick up a tracking number to simulate sending fake goods.
-For instance, there is a format depending on the parcel registration time, it can also be attributed to varieties of complex formats of tracking numbers.
-Example of complex numbers: # 10000 following # 10010, # 10021, # 10033, etc.
+Complex tracking numbers are not consecutive numbers' or letters' combinations being set according to the algorithm, and numbers do not contain any additional information.
+Such a format only allows you to find the following package number if you know the specific algorithm for generating tracking numbers.
+This format is more secure than a simple format, and it’s more difficult for scammers to pick up a tracking number to simulate sending fake goods.
+For instance, there is a format depending on the parcel registration time; it can also be attributed to various complex forms of tracking numbers—example of complex numbers: # 10000 following # 10010, # 10021, # 10033, etc.

 How to find out the parcel tracking number?

-The sender is the first one to know the data on the parcel number, since the tracking number is formed when the parcel is sent.
-Full information about is must be indicated on the receipt or check:
+The sender is the first one to know the data on the parcel number since the tracking number is formed when the parcel is sent.
+Full information about it must be indicated on the receipt or check: